Modelli Circolari (detail)

 2025–ongoing

 Sewing patterns are among the most intimate technical drawings that exist — a system built to fit one specific body, to account for its particular measurements and proportions.
 These pieces borrow that language: graph paper, construction arcs, notch marks, seam allowances.
-But what's being fitted here isn't a body.
 The annotations circle questions about modeling itself — what it means to take a measurement, to reduce something living to a set of parameters, to ask whether the model will hold.

 Safe Diaries